 Gluon allows to configure 2.4GHz and 5GHz radios independently.
-The configuration may include any or all of the three networks "client" (AP mode), "mesh" (802.11s mode) and "ibss" (adhoc mode), which can be used simultaneously (using "mesh" and "ibss" at same time should be avoided though as weaker hardware usually can't handle the additional load).
+The configuration may include one or both of the two networks "client" (AP mode) and "mesh" (802.11s mode), which can be used simultaneously.
 See Site configuration for details on the configuration.